vippsas/vipps-streamlabs/README.md

 ![Twitch screenshot](images/1-donate-button.png)

-A quick hack from an internal Vipps hackathon.
-No guarantees whatsoever!
+:warning: This is a quick hack from an internal Vipps hackathon.
+No guarantees whatsoever! :boom: :fire: :shit:

 # What you need